Else Beitz: World War II

 Beitz and her husband began bringing people into their house when Berthold saw the inhumane manner in which babies and young children were taken from an orphanage and transported to the train station on August 7, 1942.
 The oil company became the Carpathian Oil Company that organized work camps that provided better protection for the Jewish people.
 It is estimated that Beitz and her husband saved over 800 lives.
-Berthod was drafted into the army in March or April 1944 and then was sent to Berlin-Spandau.
+Berthold was drafted into the army in March or April 1944 and then was sent to Berlin-Spandau.
 He was taken prisoner by the Russians.

 After the war

 Beitz, her husband, and daughters Barbara and Susannah moved to Essen, Germany in 1952.
 Their third daughter Bettina was born there.
 After the children left home, she received her high school diploma in 1978 and studied educational science.
-In 1984, she received her diploma and then received her doctorate in 1993, having focused On industrial education in large companies from the 19th century to the First World War.
+In 1984, she received her diploma and then received her doctorate in 1993, having focused on industrial education in large companies from the 19th century to the First World War.
 Her book, based upon the Krupp Company, was published by Klartext-Verlag Essen in 1994.
 The Ph.D. dissertation was designated magna cum laude.

-Berthod died on July 30, 2013.
+Berthold died on July 30, 2013.
 Else Beitz, who had been suffering from dementia for several years, died on September 14, 2014, in Essen at the age of 94.
 Else and Berthold were buried at the Bredeney Cemetery in Essen.